xx745/website/src/routes/docs/teams.md

   export const prerender = true;
 </script>

+> **DEPRECATION NOTICE** —
+> Hey!
+We're introducing <strong>Teams & Projects</strong> to surface <strong>Prebuilds</strong> in the dashboard.
+All existing teams will be migrated over the upcoming weeks.
+There's no action required on your side. <a href="/docs/teams-and-projects" className="learn-more">Learn more about Teams & Projects</a>.

 # Create a Team

 From [gitpod.io/teams/](https://gitpod.io/teams/), you can create a team and manage subscriptions for your team members with centralized billing.